Garrett Cooper Player Props: Marlins vs. Twins

-After going 1-for-5 in his last game, Garrett Cooper and the Miami Marlins face the Minnesota Twins (who will hand the ball to Tyler Mahle) at 6:40 PM ET on Monday.
+After going 1-for-3 in his last game, Garrett Cooper and the Miami Marlins face the Minnesota Twins (who will hand the ball to Kenta Maeda) at 6:40 PM ET on Tuesday.

 Garrett Cooper Game Info & Props vs. the Twins